How to make Escarole, Kale, and Sweet Potato Soup

 Cooler weather calls for warm comfort food.
 On a chilly day, our family’s favorite meal is anything made easy in one pot.
 I took traditional escarole and bean soup and increased its nutrient power by adding kale and sweet potatoes.
 Sweet potatoes add fiber, calcium, and iron.
 They also give us a boost of vitamins A and C, which is much needed during flu season.
 Sweet potatoes may even help regulate blood sugar levels.
 Kale is a great source of fiber, vitamins, and minerals that make this soup even more nutritious.
 Protein add-ins like tofu, eggs, chicken, or mini-meatballs provide a nice balance of flavors and satiety to an easy family meal.

 - 2 large sweet potatoes, chopped

 - sea salt, to taste

 - pepper, to taste

-- 2 (32 oz.) boxes organic vegetable or chicken broth, low-sodium
+- 2 (32 oz.) boxes vegetable broth, *add a little extra broth if desired

 - 4 cups escarole, chopped

 - 1 (15.5 oz.) can cannellini beans, drained and rinsed

 - *Add-in protein options: tofu, eggs, chicken or mini-meatballs

 - Warm olive oil in a medium soup pot.
 Add the Parm rind and garlic.